 There’s no better way to prove you’re genuinely invested in your member’s experience than making booking a two-tap process.
 With in-app mobile notifications, you can ensure your messages get noticed.
 Special offers, limited-time promotions, any of your fitness marketing – you have a direct marketing channel to keep your millennial audience engaging with your business.
 Fitness studio management software can help you keep up with this technologically savvy group.

 2. Go Boutique, Go High End, Go Specialized

-It’s not uncommon for Millennials to have multiple memberships for studios with different specialisations.
+Boutique fitness is growing and it’s not uncommon for Millennials to have multiple memberships for studios with different specializations.
 They will pay more to feel special and like to be part of something bigger: a community.
 This is exemplified by the rising popularity of movements like Crossfit and SoulCycle.
-Could it be time to craft a strategy that makes your service more specialised to specfic millennial needs?
+Could it be time to craft a strategy that makes your service more specialized to specific millennial needs?

 3. Implement Short, Varied Workouts

 Clubs, like F45, have started to target Millennials by offering short classes that have a lot of variety.
 Millennials do not want a repetitive experience.
 They want varied workouts that are short, intense, and effective.
 Why not implement some “fitness blast” themed classes at your facility?

 They may be off your radar now, but Gen Z is an up and coming market to the fitness industry.
 They’re our teens, born after 2000.
 This group is blossoming and are projected to be 2.56 billion strong by 2020.
 Now is the time to start planning your fitness marketing for this influx of future spenders.